SumiSastri/dev-blogs/docs/github-repo-management/index.md

 In this section, I will dive briefly into the core concepts and some trouble shooting for beginners looking to set up a personal repo and manage version control for the first time.

-_Some articles in this section were first published on Medium_
+_Some articles in this section have been published on Dev.to & Medium_

 You will find it easier to follow this section if you: